tnebooks/12th-physics/content.en/docs/current-electricity/_index.md

 ## 2.7 THERMOELECTRIC EFFECTS

+Conversion of temperature differences into electrical voltage and vice versa is known as thermoelectric effect.
+A thermoelectric device generates voltage when there is a temperature difference on each side.
+If a voltage is applied, it generates a temperature difference.

 ### 2.7.1 Seebeck effect

 Seebeck discovered that in a closed circuit consisting of two dissimilar metals, when the junctions are maintained at different temperatures an emf (potential difference) is developed.
 The current that flows due to the emf developed is called thermoelectric current.
 The two dissimilar metals connected to form two junctions is known as thermocouple (Figure 2.35).